-Jason Dietrich, Collegiate Baseball's 2016 Pitching Coach of the Year, was named Oregon's pitching coach and recruiting coordinator on July 1, 2016.
+Jason Dietrich, Collegiate Baseball's 2016 Pitching Coach of the Year, is in his second season serving as Oregon’s pitching coach and recruiting coordinator.

-Dietrich joined the Ducks after spending the last four years (2013-16) at Cal State Fullerton where he led one of the premier pitching staffs in the country.
+Dietrich joined the Ducks after spending four seasons (2013-16) at Cal State Fullerton where he led one of the premier pitching staffs in the country.
 The CSF pitching staff ranked among the nation’s best each of Dietrich’s four seasons with the Titans.

 Dietrich’s pitching staffs at Cal State Fullerton also ranked no lower than third in strikeouts-to-walk ratio during his four seasons, while also ranking no worse than sixth in WHIP and seventh in base on balls per nine innings.